SanDisk iXpand Flash Drive

-The application period runs from February 18, 2014 through April 30, 2014.Applications will be accepted from anywhere within the U.S. Applicants must meet all of the following criteria to be eligible for this scholarship:
+The application period runs from January 1, 2015 through March 3, 2015.Applications will be accepted from anywhere within the U.S. Applicants must meet all of the following criteria to be eligible for this scholarship:

 Independent selection committees will evaluate applications and award scholarships based on financial need, community involvement, demonstrated leadership and/or entrepreneurial interests, essay content, and academic achievements and records.

 Eligibility requirements, online applications, and required accompanying documents are available on the application site independently hosted by ISTS.
 For more information visit https://aim.applyists.net/SanDisk, click here or call toll free (855)-670-ISTS (4787).

 Additional scholarships for students attending UC Berkeley, Stanford, UCLA, MIT, USC, and Georgia Tech are also awarded.
 These awards are independently managed by Silicon Valley Community Foundation and participating schools.
 Applicants must be women and students of Latino or African American descent and must meet the general eligibility requirements.
 Recipients are selected within guidelines set by SanDisk and SVCF.
 Students attending these schools should contact their financial aid office for information on how to apply.